njucckevin/SeeClick/readme.md

 The prediction output represents the point of `(x, y)` or the bounding box of `(left, top, right, down)`, each value is a [0, 1] decimal number indicating the ratio of the corresponding position to the width or height of the image.
+We recommend using point for prediction because SeeClick is mainly trained for predicting click points on GUIs.

 Thanks to [Qwen-VL](https://github.com/QwenLM/Qwen-VL) for their powerful model and wonderful open-sourced work.
 ***